Lillard has 40, Blazers tie team record for 3s to beat Kings

 DIFFERENCE MAKER

-Richaun Holmes sat on the bench with left ankle soreness and did not play when Sacramento lost to Portland last Saturday, the only game the 6-foot-10 center has missed this season.
+Richaun Holmes sat out with left ankle soreness when Sacramento lost to Portland last Saturday, the only game the 6-foot-10 center has missed this season.
 Holmes was back in the lineup Wednesday and gave the Kings a big lift inside with 17 points, nine rebounds and six assists.

 TIP-INS